Cat5TV/plugin.video.category5/README.md

 # plugin.video.category5
-Category5.TV addon Offical Development for Kodi.
+Category5.TV addon Offical Development for Kodi (version 1.0.12).

 Watch all the episodes from Category 5 at your pleasure.
 (Live show streaming coming soon)